 Shivanasamudra falls : Famously known for its waterfalls named Ganagachukki falls and nearby Lord Vishnu temple.
 Here is the travel guide to reach this place by bike.
 While you are there, you could also visit nearby Hogenakkal Falls.

 Talakadu : Famous for ancient temples buried under sand and Kaveri river (talakadu beach), this place is the most famous among the tourists.
 We have been to this place by bike a couple of times and here is the guide to visit this place by bike.
+It is another best bike ride places near Bangalore, you would see lots of couples there came by bike, and parking is always full.

 All the above places are the nearest destinations for just one day bike trip.